Best Interest-Only Mortgage Lenders

 What Is an Interest-Only Mortgage?

 An interest-only mortgage is a type of loan where the borrower only pays the interest for a certain period, usually five to 10 years, without paying any principal.
 That means you won’t have to pay anything but the interest for the interest-only period, reducing monthly expenses.
 The major disadvantage?
 You don’t build equity in the home.
-But if it offers the opportunity to get into a house that could appreciate, it can be the right choice for some buyers.
+But if it offers the opportunity to get into a house that could be appreciated, it can be the right choice for some buyers.

 How Does an Interest-Only Mortgage Work?